Finding a suitable site for a Geological Disposal Facility

 An important part of the journey towards a Geological Disposal Facility (GDF) is identifying potentially suitable sites.

-Nuclear Waste Services (NWS) is currently gathering information to understand if the current Search Areas, in Mid Copeland and South Copeland in Cumbria and Theddlethorpe, in Lincolnshire, could be suitable to host a GDF.
+Nuclear Waste Services (NWS) is currently gathering information to understand if the current Search Areas, in Mid Copeland and South Copeland in Cumbria, could be suitable to host a GDF.

 A Search Area is the geographical area on land made up of one or more electoral wards, where NWS is considering potential sites.